Home Business Insurance: What Homeowners Policies Don't Cover

 • Business liability coverage is essential

-Remote employees generally have fewer insurance gaps — their employer's commercial policy typically covers company-owned equipment, and workers' compensation applies if they're injured during work duties.
-However, OSHA notes that employers are not expected to inspect home offices and may provide only ergonomic guidance rather than equipment coverage.
+Remote employees generally have fewer insurance gaps.
+Their employer's commercial policy typically covers company-owned equipment, and workers' compensation applies if they're injured during work duties.

 Self-employed home business owners carry the full burden of their own coverage.
-Every gap in a homeowners policy — from equipment limits to client liability — becomes a personal financial risk.
+Every gap in a homeowners policy, from equipment limits to client liability, becomes a personal financial risk.
+If you operate vehicles for your business too, you'll likely also need a commercial auto policy because personal auto coverage excludes most business use.

 Pincher's Pro Tip